mtytel/tytel.org/_posts/2015-01-19-unexpected-optimization-00.markdown

 while operator[] does not.
 Now why would I use at() instead of operator[] in the first place?
 The way mopo sets up polyphony is that all the module instances in each voice share a list of input pointers.
 So every Filter instance has a pointer to a std::vector.
-Using ->at() on a pointer to std::vector is much easier to read than using ->operator[] or dereferencing first.
+Using at() on a pointer to std::vector is much easier to read than using operator[] or dereferencing first.

 {% highlight c++ %}